payloadcms/payload/templates/ecommerce/README.md

 This applies to each collection in the following ways:

 - `users`: Only admins and the user themselves can access their profile.
 Anyone can create a user but only admins can delete users.
-- `orders`: Only admins and the user who placed the order can access it.
-Once placed, orders cannot be edited or deleted.
 - `products`: Everyone can access products, but only admins can create, update, or delete them.
 Paywall-enabled products may also have content that is only accessible by users who have purchased the product.
 See [Paywall](#paywall) for more details.

 For more details on how to extend this functionality, see the [Payload Access Control](https://payloadcms.com/docs/access-control/overview#access-control) docs.